jromang/picochess/docs/installation.rst

 uci-option = Beginner Mode=true

 will dumb Stockfish engine down enough for play against children and total beginners to give them a chance of beating the machine.
+If you are using our image files, you will probably find stockfish_human engine already waiting for your kids in the /opt/picochess/engines folder.